 Also, don’t forget your device cables.
 Bring 2 of each.

-10. Bring a day pack/bag.
+12. Bring a day pack/bag.
 There will be times you won’t want to lug around heavy luggage or a full laptop case.
 A small messenger bag will fit the bill perfectly.
-I’m personally a fan of the Osprey Nano, but any small bag or pack will do.
+I’m personally a fan of the Osprey line, but any small bag or pack will do.

 See you at Social Media Marketing World!
 Haven’t bought tickets?
 Get them here.

 Disclosure: All links to Amazon in this post are affiliate links.
 I earn a small but non-zero fee if you buy something.
 The Social Media Marketing World link is also an affiliate link.
 This post was originally written in 2016 and has been updated annually.
-The most recent additions for 2019 include the influenza update and the in depth recommendation.
+The most recent additions for 2020 include the influenza update, coronavirus update, and the in depth recommendation.